Ayr Lifeboat Station: History

 The first lifeboat at Ayr arrived in 1803, and was in service until c.1819.
 It had been built by Henry Greathead of South Shields, was funded by Provost Geo.
 Charles and the Royal Artillery Co. of Ayr, and operated by the Ayr Harbour Commissioners.

+In 1819, the lifeboat was replaced by a similar North country type lifeboat, funded from Harbour Dues, and a donation from Lloyd's of London.
+No details are available of any dimensions, nor of any service, with the boat believed to be in operation until c.1843.

 In the RNLI journal 'The Lifeboat' in October 1859, it was reported that a new unnamed 32-foot self righting 'Pulling and Sailing (P&S) lifeboat, one with 12 oars, double-banked, and sails, costing £179-18s-8d, along with a transporting carriage, had been placed at Ayr at the request of the Port of Ayr Harbour Commissioners.
 Harbour and port operators were required by the Harbours, Docks and Piers Clauses Act 1847 to provide a lifeboat.

 A lifeboat house was later constructed next to the River Ayr, at the north-west end of South Harbour Street, costing £249-18s.

 Only a few months after being placed on station, the Ayr lifeboat was launched to the aid of the barque Niagara of Troon, driven ashore at Black Rock 3 mi north of Ayr harbour, in a strong North-west gale, having only recently embarked on a passage to Syros, Greece.
 The Master, needing medical attention, was brought ashore first, but wished his crew to remain with the vessel, in the hope of saving her.
 As conditions and the vessel deteriorated, the lifeboat put out again, and rescued the remaining 11 crew, before the Niagara became a total wreck.

 In 1867, the Ayr lifeboat was found to be unfit for service, and was withdrawn.
 In its place, a new 32-foot self-righting lifeboat was assigned to the station, along with a new launching carriage.
 The cost of the boat was defrayed by monies from the Glasgow Workmen's Lifeboat Fund, especially through the efforts of Mr G. Norval.
 Before being sent to Ayr, the lifeboat was first transported to Glasgow by rail, where after being exhibited, it was named Glasgow Workman by Miss Norval, and then launched into the River Clyde for testing, including a capsize exercise.
 The lifeboat was then transported again by rail to Ayr.
 The Institution wished to express its thanks to the London and North Western, Caledonian, and Glasgow and South Western Railway Companies for having conveyed both lifeboat and carriage free of charge.